Shopify/polaris/polaris.shopify.com/content/contributing/shipping-your-contribution/index.md

 As you work, commit and test your changes:

-If your changes affect Polaris React components, you'll need to test the examples and documentation of affected components.
+If your changes affect Polaris React components, you’ll need to test the examples and documentation of affected components.
 For more thorough testing edit the sandbox files found in the `/polaris-react/playground` directory.

 ```bash
 yarn turbo run dev --filter=@shopify/polaris